The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 If you are receiving market net metering credits, the 60 percent only applies to excess kilowatt hours generated.

 The purpose of an MMRC is to ensure that all electric company customers contribute to the fixed costs of ensuring reliability, proper maintenance, and safety of the electric distribution system.
 St. 2016, c.
 75, § 9.
-To date, the DPU has not approved an MMRC.

 The electric companies must file their MMRC proposals in (1) their base distribution rate proceeding; or (2) a revenue neutral rate design filing that is supported by appropriate cost of service data across all rate classes.
 St. 2016, c.
 75, § 9.

-The DPU may approve a MMRC that:
+The DPU may approve an MMRC that:

 This net metering guide was created to provide an overview of net metering.
 For more information on net metering visit the net metering homepage.
 You may also find the following resources helpful:

 MassACA (also known as the System of Assurance of Net Metering Eligibility) was created by the DPU to:

 MassACA started accepted applications for a cap allocation (ACA) on January 24, 2013.
 For more information about MassACA or to review the aggregate capacity of net metering facilities in Massachusetts visit the MassACA website.
 For tips on applying for a cap allocation, visit our "how to" page.